jan-bogaerts/mark/src/markdownCode.md

   - createTextFragment: a function for creating new text-fragments (json objects). it accepts as input a string which is the line that is being processed and the index nr at which the object should be placed.
     - trim the line and convert it to lower case.
     - count the nr of '#' that are in front of the title and assign to the depth-level of the text-fragment. so '#' is level 1, '##' is level 2, '###' is level 3 and so on.
-    - remove all the '#' from the line and assign to the title value of the text-fragment.
+    - remove all the '#' from the line, trim again (to remove any spaces at the front) and assign to the title value of the text-fragment.
     - calculate the key for the text-fragment and store in the text-fragment.
     - set the 'out-of-date' flag to true, indicating that this fragment hasn't been processed yet
     - initialize an empty array for the 'lines' field